CDE Ursaria

-Club Deportivo Elementar Ursaria is a Spanish football team based in Madrid.
-Founded in 2007, it plays in Tercera División RFEF – Group 7, holding home matches at Estadio Polideportivo La Dehesa, with a capacity of 1,500 people.
+Club Deportivo Elemental Ursaria is a Spanish football team based in Madrid.
+Founded in 2007, it holds home matches at Estadio Polideportivo La Dehesa, with a capacity of 1,500 people.

 History

 Founded in 2007 as Club Deportivo Latina by Manolo Blázquez, the club changed name to Club Deportivo Ursaria in June 2018, after being acquired by businessman Ricardo Badoer.
 In the first season under the new ownership, the club achieved promotion to the Preferente de Madrid, and in 2021, the club achieved their first-ever promotion to the Tercera División RFEF.

+On 23 April 2023, Ursaria achieved promotion to Segunda Federación after a 3–0 win over AD Torrejón CF, and RSC Internacional FC's defeat; the club finished first in their group of the 2022–23 Tercera Federación, and also qualified to the 2023–24 Copa del Rey.